Redth/ZXing.Net.Mobile/GettingStarted.md

 scanner.Scan(options).ContinueWith(t => { //Handle results });
 ```

+###Using the ZXingScanner View / Fragment / Control
+On each platform, the ZXing scanner has been implemented as a reusable component (view, fragment, or control), and it is possible to use the reusable component directly without using the MobileBarcodeScanner class at all.
+On each platform, the instance of the view/fragment/control contains the necessary properties and methods required to control your scanner.
+By default, the default overlay is automatically used, unless you set the CustomOverlay property as well as the UseCustomOverlay property on the instance of the view/fragment/control.
+You can use methods such as ToggleTorch() or StopScanning() on the view/fragment/control, however you are responsible for calling StartScanning(...) with a callback and an instance of MobileBarcodeScanningOptions when you are ready for the view's scanning to begin.
+You are also responsible for stopping scanning if you want to cancel at any point.

+The view/fragment/control classes for each platform are:

+ - iOS: ZXingScannerView (UIView) - See ZXingScannerViewController.cs View Controller for an example of how to use this view
+ - Android: ZXingScannerFragment (Fragment) - See ZXingActivity.cs Activity for an example of how to use this fragment
+ - Windows Phone: ZXingScannerControl (UserControl) - See ScanPage.xaml Page for an example of how to use this Control

 ###Important Additional Notes

 - Scanning will crash the iOS Simulator.
 Currently scanning only works on devices in Xamarin.iOS
+- On Android, you must pass a Context into the MobileBarcodeScanner constructor!

 ###License
 Apache ZXing.Net.Mobile Copyright 2012 The Apache Software Foundation